Film & TV

 Photo © Gareth Arnold

 John McCabe decided to be a composer at the age of five-and-a-half.
 He studied in Manchester and Munich, and then embarked on an international career as composer and pianist (his complete CD survey of Haydn’s Piano Sonatas has become a landmark recording).
-He has worked in almost every genre, though large-scale forms lie at the heart of his catalogue.
+He worked in almost every genre, though large-scale forms lie at the heart of his catalogue.

 Apart from full-length ballets like